-By petition dated June 12, 2019, the Florida Industrial Power Users Group (FIPUG) requested permission to intervene in this proceeding.
-FIPUG states that the rates for certain solar power facilities under consideration in this proceeding, if approved, will be recovered from DEF's customers-a substantial number a substantial number of which are FIPUG members.
+By petition dated July 2, 2019, the Florida Industrial Power Users Group (FIPUG) requests permission to intervene in this proceeding.
+FIPUG states that the rates for the solar power facilities under consideration in this proceeding, if approved, will be recovered from TECO's customers-a substantial number of which are FIPUG members.
 FIPUG also states that it appears on a regular basis before the Commission on behalf of its members in cases concerning utility regulation, as the cost of electricity represents a significant portion of its members' production costs.
-FIPUG alleges that it has an interest in ensuring that its members that receive electrical service from DEF are charged fair, just, and reasonable rates for power that is both needed and cost-effective, and that this interest is of the type that this proceeding is designed to protect.
-No party has filed an objection to FIPUG's intervention in this matter, and the time for doing so has expired.
+FIPUG alleges that it has an interest in ensuring that its members that receive electrical service from TECO are charged fair, just, and reasonable rates for power that is both needed and cost-effective, and that this interest is of the type that this proceeding is designed to